Creative Confidence – Idea 9 – Humility

 In the Art Studio this is goal #1 – to instill creative confidence in every visitor that walks through the door – no matter what the project is, what medium we are exploring, or what collaborative project we are constructing.

-Each month we post a new idea about how to instill creative confidence in children at home and in the classroom.
-This month’s idea is…
+We regularly post new ideas about how to instill creative confidence in children at home and in the classroom.